-Door-to-door solicitation, sales, and canvassing are not permitted in any area within the residential community unless approved by the Vice President for Student Affairs.
+Door-to-door solicitation, sales, and canvassing are not permitted in any area within the residential community unless approved by the Dean of Students.
 In addition, any fundraising activities by College students or student organizations in the residence halls must be approved by the Vice President for Institutional Advancement.
-Door-to-door distribution of flyers or leaflets or the placement of these items on cars is prohibited.
+Doorto-door distribution of flyers or leaflets or the placement of these items on cars is prohibited.
 Students may not engage in any sales or business activities in their room or within any public area of the residential community.